kaliouich/aws_hands-on/sns_sqs/README.md

 1. **AWS CLI not configured**: Run `aws configure` and enter your credentials
 2. **Permissions errors**: Verify your IAM user has proper permissions
 3. **Terraform errors**: Check AWS service limits in your region
-4. **Screenshot not appearing**: Ensure `sqs_sns.png` is in the same directory as this guide

-## Additional Demonstrations (Optional)

-- Show multiple subscribers by creating a second queue
-- Demonstrate message filtering by adding subscription filters
-- Show dead-letter queue configuration for error handling

 ## Resources